Gabie-of-the-Bo/Ryna-Language/docs/pages/tutorial/examples/ternary.md

 { condition ? if_true : if_false }
 ```

-We can represent this syntax using the following *NDL* pattern:
+We can represent this syntax using the following *RDL* pattern:

 ```
 "{"